parsiya/parsiya.net/content/post/2020-01-15-sans-holiday-hack-2019/index.markdown

 Christmas Cheer Laser Powered On
 ```

-After that we can query the output and it seems like it's just random.
+Then we can query the output.
+It seems like it's just random.

 ```powershell
 (Invoke-WebRequest -Uri http://localhost:1225/api/gas -Method POST